frdmn12/frdmn12/README.md

 ![Alt Text](https://media.giphy.com/media/dyjrpqaUVqCELGuQVr/giphy.gif)

-I'm currently learning Rect Family like (React Native, Next js ...) and more about Backend database
+🌱 I'm currently learning React Family like (React Native, Next js ...) and more about Backend database.
+Also for now i learn design start from Figma and Adobe XD

+### 📫 How to react me :
+- Email : bayu.maincontact@gmail.com

 <!--
 **frdmn12/frdmn12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.